 Remove all pet-related items (e.g., food bowls, litter boxes, cages, beds)

-Remove throw rugs and runners in entry ways, kitchens, bathrooms and bedrooms so that the floor can be clearly seen.
+Remove throw rugs and runners in entry ways, kitchens, bathrooms and bedrooms so that

 Replace all burned out light bulbs both inside and outside your home.
 Good lighting is key.